stevenhankin/udacity-private-blockchain/README.md

 This function validates the whole chain and return a list of errors found during the validation.

-## What do I learned with this Project
+## What I learned with this Project

-* I was able to identify the basic data model for a Blockchain application.
+* Exposing blockchain interaction via a Web API
-* I was able to use LevelDB to persist the Blockchain data.
+* RESTful API testing using Postman
-* I was able to write algorithms for basic operations in the Blockchain.
+* Error handling using Boom